willtobyte/carimbo/README.md

 ### About

 Carimbo is a simple yet complete 2D game engine written in modern C++ using SDL.
-It is scriptable in Lua and was created during the spare time of [Rodrigo Delduca](https://rodrigodelduca.com.br/).
+It is scriptable in Lua and was created in [Rodrigo Delduca's](https://rodrigodelduca.com.br/) spare time.

 It is a spiritual successor to the [Wintermoon](https://github.com/wintermoon/wintermoon) framework, a project by the same author.
 It runs natively on Linux, Windows, macOS, and on the web (via WebAssembly), and it also supports mobile platforms, including Android & iOS.